Agathis robusta: Etymology

-The genus name Agathis is from the Ancient Greek word ἀγαθίς, "ball of thread", a reference to the appearance of the female cones (seed cones).
-The species epithet is derived from the Latin word rōbustus meaning "robust".
+The genus name Agathis is from the Ancient Greek word ἀγαθίς 'ball of thread', a reference to the appearance of the female cones.
+The species epithet is derived from the Latin word rōbustus meaning 'robust'.

+Common names

+This species is most commonly known as 'Queensland kauri' or 'kauri pine', but alternative names include 'dundathu pine' (from the town of Dundathu in southern Queensland), 'north Queensland kauri', 'south Queensland kauri' and 'smooth barked kauri'.

 Distribution and habitat

 Agathis robusta occurs in three distinct locations — a southern population in southeast Queensland in the regions around Gympie, Maryborough, and K'gari (Fraser Island); another population in northeast Queensland in the regions from Ingham to Cooktown, including the Atherton Tablelands; and the third in New Guinea.
 The north Queensland population was formerly recognised as Agathis palmerstonii, but is now considered to be synonymous with the southern grouping.

-The species grows in rainforest on well drained soils of various types, at altitudes up to 1100 m and where the rainfall is between 1100 and 2000 mm.
+The species grows in rainforest on well-drained soils of various types, at elevations up to 1100 m and where the annual rainfall is between 1100 and 2000 mm.

 Ecology

-The fruit of the Queensland kauri are eaten by sulphur-crested cockatoos (Cacatua galerita).
+The seeds of the Queensland kauri are eaten by sulphur-crested cockatoos (Cacatua galerita).